vduseev/mars-lander/README.md

 ## What is This?

-That's a full copy of [Mars Lander game from CodinGame](codingame.com/training/expert/mars-lander-episode-3), but designed for the purpose of neural network training.
+That's a full copy of [Mars Lander game from CodinGame](codingame.com/training/expert/mars-lander-episode-3).
+However, it is now surrounded by some useful tools designed with
-When using the CodinGame website it is impossible to test each epoch of your network manually.
-The only solution is to simulate the Mars Lander game locally somehow, which is exactly what we did.
+**neural network development** in mind.

+If you tried to run each epoch of your network manually on CodinGame, you would probably be dead on your feet.
+It would be nice, if we could somehow simulate the Mars Lander game.
+In that case we would be able test the bots locally with full control over the process.
+Well, that's exactly what we did here :)

-Besides, you can't debug your code on CodinGame, and you can't draw some helpful shapes in the visualization to help yourself.
+Besides, you can debug your code in your own IDE, and you can draw some helpful shapes during visualization to see what your bot is doing right now.

-In order to test the idea of neural networks applied to the Mars Lander problem we created this simulator with a hope that it will aid others implement much more complex approaches, using debugging of their own IDE and powerful visualizations of our system.
+So, we created this simulator in order to test the idea of neural networks applied to the Mars Lander problem, and with the hope that it will aid others in their attempt to implement much more complex approaches using tools provided.

 ## Demonstration
 Video demonstrations to be added here.